boinx/mimoLive-Stream-Deck-Plugin/README.md

 ## Installation and usage

-To install the mimoLive Stream Deck plugin, download the latest release from the side bar.
+To install the mimoLive Stream Deck plugin, [download the latest release](https://github.com/boinx/mimoLive-Stream-Deck-Plugin/releases).

-Double click the .zip file to expand the plugin.
 Then, double click the plugin to load it into the Elgato Stream Deck app.

 ## Discussion and help